ericazaja/Erica_Zaja_diss/proposals/proposed-methods.md

 ##### Methods:
 1. Plot vegetation change (cover of moss, lichen, shrubs, forbs) in the Arctic National Wildlife Refuge (ANWR) over time, using ITEX data that Mariana cleaned.

+##Mariana: just remember that I retained vascular plants only in the newish ITEX dataset, so you'll have to change the cleaning process to retain mosses and lichens in!
+Also, for the sake of completion you could look at the trends in graminoids as well, unless you have a reason not to?
+If you wanted to, they are quite well recorded in the ITEX dataset.

 ##### Results and Figures:
 -	Result will be increase/decrease/no change in each vegetation type over time
 -	Figures: years on x, vegetation percentage cover on y (one line per vegetation type or facet plot).